acceleratedscience/open-ad-toolkit/openad/user_toolkits/README.md

 ### oneline_desc.txt

 This file contains a very brief description of the toolkit, using only 4-5 words.
-This wil be displayed when listing available or installed toolkits.
+This will be displayed when listing available or installed toolkits.

 <a href="readme/toolkit-list.png" target="_blank"><img src="readme/toolkit-list.png" style="width:482px"></a>